Cooperari/cooperari/GettingStarted.md

 ### Provided examples

 The source code of the examples can be found in `examples/src`.
-The current release includes the following `org.cooperari.examples.X` items
+The current release includes the following `org.cooperari.examples.X` items:

 * `DiningPhilosophers`: the classical dining philosophers scenario;
 * `RaceDetection`: illustrates race detection features;